 The Practice Based Research Network (PBRN) Best Presentation Awards are given to the oral or poster presentation judged to be the best ‘practice based research study’ presented during the IADR General Session and Exhibition of the International Association for Dental Research (IADR).

-SUPPORTED BY NETWORK FOR PRACTICE-BASED RESEARCH
+NETWORK FOR PRACTICE-BASED RESEARCH

 New Award for the 2020 IADR General Session